-Your Kent heater is fitted with a fan.
-The fan should only be used on "high" or "boost" when the air control is on the maximum setting.
+If your heater is fitted with a fan, the fan should only be used on "high" or "boost" when the air control is on the maximum setting.

 The fan should never be used when the air setting is on "low" or overnight setting.